 It’s no secret that any design project involves a great deal of work.
 And pain.
-Sometimes it’s easier to relegate a little piece of that pain to someone else – for example, a third party that is qualified to carry out the designated scope of work for you.
+Sometimes it’s easier to relegate a little piece of that pain to someone else – for example, a third party that provides top-notch UX UI design services and is qualified to carry out the designated scope of work for you.

 There are several options to achieve that.
 The first and most obvious one is to hire a web design agency.
 They’ll do all the work necessary for your project and are likely to support the project in the future.
 The second option is to find a freelance web designer.
 They’re much more flexible and affordable.

 Before choosing either of these options, focus on the nature of your project first.
 What is the scope of it?
 Are there any time constraints?
 How big does the team need to be?
 What kind of working relationship do you adhere to?
 If you don’t decide on all of that before you embark on your web design journey, either of them won’t be of much help to you.
 Third parties need to be given a clear and specific task, otherwise, there would be no coherent result.

 But how to choose which one to pick?
 Which one fits your business needs better?
 Let’s look into both options more thoroughly.

 A web design agency (like Ester Digital) is a group of professionals, usually providing a variety of extra services and having a rather vast experience in several design spheres.
 However, there are several drawbacks to it that might impede the flow of your working process.
 Let’s take a closer look at the pros and cons of hiring a web design agency.